 OCD treatment – we’ll get to it towards the middle of this article, but first…

 Living with an OCD mind is difficult.
-I have suffered with some form of anxiety disorder for as far as I can remember going all the way going back to childhood, but later on in my teenage years things got more complicated.
+I have suffered from some form of anxiety disorder for as far as I can remember going all the way going back to childhood, but later on, in my teenage years, things got more complicated.

-I started to develop Obsessive-Compulsive Disorder (OCD) behaviours, alongside an eating disorder which manifested firstly with anorexia and then bulimia.
+I started to develop Obsessive-Compulsive Disorder (OCD) behaviors, alongside an eating disorder that manifested firstly with anorexia and then bulimia.

-In fact, to some extent Obsessive Compulsive Disorder and eating disorders are connected as they are both a form of obsessive-compulsive behaviour which are acquired by people in order to somehow get control over their lives!
+In fact, to some extent, Obsessive Compulsive Disorder and eating disorders are connected as they are both forms of obsessive-compulsive behavior that are acquired by people in order to somehow get control over their lives!

-I have learned to manage my Obsessive Compulsive Disorder behaviour over the years, but at times of extreme stress I still find it rears its ugly head.
+I have learned to manage my Obsessive Compulsive Disorder behavior over the years, but at times of extreme stress, I still find it rears its ugly head.

-OCD or Obsessive Compulsive Disorder is a mental health condition characterized by obsessive thoughts and compulsive behaviours, to be diagnosed with this condition a person needs to have one or both of these and the symptoms have to cause distress, significant impairment and take up a lot of a person’s time.
+OCD or Obsessive Compulsive Disorder is a mental health condition characterized by obsessive thoughts and compulsive behaviors, to be diagnosed with this condition a person needs to have one or both of these and the symptoms have to cause distress, significant impairment, and take up a lot of a person’s time.

-The sufferer realizes that these behaviours are not logical, but nevertheless feels compelled to engage in them due to significant distress, anxiety and fear that the thoughts cause them.
+The sufferer realizes that these behaviors are not logical, but nevertheless feels compelled to engage in them due to significant distress, anxiety, and fear that the thoughts cause them.

-People find it difficult to understand why people with OCD feel so compelled to ritualise when they know deep down that the chances of anything bad happening are very low.
+People find it difficult to understand why people with OCD feel so compelled to ritualize when they know deep down that the chances of anything bad happening are very low.

 However, people with Obsessive Compulsive Disorder tend to feel very responsible for even very unlikely events and see any possible responsibility or blame as being unbearable.

-They then try to neutralise the thought to put things in balance or put things right by thinking some other thought or doing some task or ritual such as washing hands, checking etc.
+They then try to neutralize the thought to put things in balance or put things right by thinking some other thought or doing some task or ritual such as washing hands, checking, etc.

 What is worse is that it becomes a vicious cycle because sometimes no matter how much the person completes the task or ritual, they never feel it is enough and always carry the feeling of anxiety or fear around with them.

-There is a history of anxiety, depression and addiction in my family, so It could be possible that I have a genetic predisposition to mental illness, although nobody in my family has suffered with Obsessive-Compulsive Disorder or an eating disorder.
+There is a history of anxiety, depression, and addiction in my family, so It could be possible that I have a genetic predisposition to mental illness, although nobody in my family has suffered from Obsessive-Compulsive Disorder or an eating disorder.

-However, as a child I was exposed to lots of heated arguments between by parents that involved my dad being verbally and physically abusive towards my mother, and sometimes even my grandparents got involved because they were trying to protect her.
+However, as a child, I was exposed to lots of heated arguments between my parents that involved my dad being verbally and physically abusive towards my mother, and sometimes even my grandparents got involved because they were trying to protect her.

-I remember feeling traumatised by these events and feeling very vulnerable and scared.
+I remember feeling traumatized by these events and feeling very vulnerable and scared.

-I was previously quite an outgoing child, but around about the age of 7 I started to become quite withdrawn and suddenly became very shy and doubtful.
-I then suffered bullying on an off throughout my school years and even at dance school, possibly because I was an easy target, sensitive and easy to upset.
+I was previously quite an outgoing child, but around the age of 7, I started to become quite withdrawn and suddenly became very shy and doubtful.
+I then suffered bullying on and off throughout my school years and even a dance school, possibly because I was an easy target, sensitive, and easy to upset.